-The MicroEJ application may not use all MicroUI image drawings options and may not use all images formats.
+The application may not use all MicroUI image drawings options and may not use all images formats.
 It is not possible to detect what the application needs, so no optimization can be performed at application compiletime.
 However, for a given application, the platform can be built with a reduced set of pixel support.

 All pixel format manipulations (read, write, copy) are using dedicated functions.
 It is possible to remove some functions or to use generic functions.
 The advantage is to reduce the memory footprint.
-The inconvenient is that some features are removed (the application should not use them) or some features are slower (generic functions).
+The inconvenient is that some features are removed (the application should not use them) or some features are slower (generic functions) are slower than the dedicated functions).